rockettheme/docs/Docs/accounts_billing/comparisons.md

 ---
 title: Product Comparisons
 description: RocketTheme has several different purchasing options to meet the needs of a variety of customers.
-From individual websites corporate accounts with dozens of websites, we have an option to meet your needs.
+From individual websites to corporate accounts with dozens of websites, we have an option to meet your needs.
 tags: [Affiliates]
 breadcrumb: /accounts_billing:Accounts & Billing/!comparisons:Product Comparisons/